Learning in repeated auctions: Adaptive bidders - Online learning to bid

-\end{proposition2} \begin{proof} The proof is a bit technical and only sketched (as the main ingredients are more or less classical multi-armed bandit techniques).
-First of all, we probability of the order of $1/T$, all bids are bigger than $x$.
-Hence regret is incurred on the auctions such that
+\end{proposition2} \begin{proof} The proof is a bit technical and mostly sketched; the main ingredients are more or less classical multi-armed bandit techniques.
+First of all, notice that, as a direct consequence of Hoeffding inequality, with probability of the order of $1/T$, all bids are bigger than $x$.
+As a consequence, we shall only focus on this event where regret is only incurred on auctions such that

-as bidding truthfully (and optimally) will lose this auction and $\text{UCB}_\text{id}$ overbids, wins the item and pays more than its expected value.
-In particular, the net cost of that specific auction is
+Indeed, the optimal bid $b_{i,t}=x$ loses this auction while $\text{UCB}_\text{id}$ overbids and wins it.
+It unfortunately pays more than its expected value.
+The net cost of this specific auction is

-where the last inequality holds for all auction with probability at least $1/T$.
+where the last inequality holds for all auctions on the event considered (that holds with probability at least $1/T$).
 Summing over all the auctions $t=1,\ldots,T$ gives the first bound.

 The other bounds are derived from careful computations of